wpnoman/image-select-field-for-elementor-forms/readme.txt

 2. Activate the plugin through the ‘Plugins’ menu in WordPress.
 3. Open any page using the Elementor editor.
 4. Add or edit a form using the native Elementor Form widget.
-5. Use the new “Image Select” field under the “Advanced Addons” or “Extra Fields” section.
+5. Use the new “Image Select” Tab Inside Form widget

 == Frequently Asked Questions ==